run-x/opta-docs/content/en/tutorials/secrets.md

     ```
     Success
     ```
+    <sup>Note: Opta will restart the service for the secrets to be updated in real time, if that's not desirable use the `--no-restart` flag.</sup>

-1. List all secrets with the `secret list` command
+3. List all secrets with the `secret list` command

     ```bash
     opta secret list -c hello.yaml